 One devoted researcher—a man who habitually cracked the joints on his left hand—actually studied himself.
 After roughly six decades of lopsided joint popping, this case study of one showed no increased presence of arthritis in his left hand as opposed to his right.

 “Finger cracking is so common you would expect to see a lot of causal reports if it was harmful,” Beredjiklian says.
 “But you don’t.
 So I think it’s unlikely cracking joints in hands leads to arthritis.”

 While one 1990 study linked long-term joint popping to hand swelling and lower grip strength, there isn’t any more research to back up that finding.
-On the other hand (pun intended), at least one study concluded that knuckle cracking offers those who do it a sense of almost therapeutic “release.”
+(In fact, two studies published in 2017 found that knuckle cracking did not affect grip strength.)
+On the other hand, at least one study concluded that knuckle cracking offers those who do it a sense of almost therapeutic “release.”

 Poppers, you can ignore your fusty aunt or cranky coworker when they try to scare you with talk of debilitating cracking-related ailments.